cloudnative-pg/cloudnative-pg/docs/src/openshift.md

     ![Menu OperatorHub](./images/openshift/operatorhub_1.png)

-2. Scroll in the `Database` section or type a keyword into the `Filter by keyword` box (in this case, "PostgreSQL") to find the Cloud Native PostgreSQL Operator, then select it:
+2. Scroll in the `Database` section or type a keyword into the `Filter by keyword` box (in this case, "PostgreSQL") to find the CloudNativePG Operator, then select it:

     ![Install OperatorHub](./images/openshift/operatorhub_2.png)